pocheng-chen-stat/accelerated-life-testing-reliability-analysis/README.md

 - The data are treated as complete failure observations with no right censoring.
 - The inverse power law model is used for extrapolation even though it does not have the lowest AIC for observed-data fit.
+- Excluding 361.4 kV/mm is a modeling judgment motivated by sensitivity of the extrapolation, not direct proof that the data point is invalid.
 - Extrapolation to 50 kV/mm is model-based and should not be interpreted as direct empirical evidence.
 - Confidence bands are based on asymptotic approximations.
 - Additional physical knowledge would be needed before using the extrapolated results for final engineering decisions.